ElcoK/BigData_AED/week3/lecture.md

 In contrast, **underfitting** occurs when a model is too simple and does not capture the complexity of the relationship between the features and the target variable.
 This can lead to a model with a high training error and a high testing error, indicating that it is not fitting the training data well and is not generalizing to new data.
 Underfitting is often caused by having too few features or a model with too few parameters relative to the size of the training set.

-Both overfitting and underfitting can be addressed by using techniques such as regularization, feature selection, and early stopping, as well as by increasing the size of the training set or using a more complex model with more parameters.
-The goal is to find a model that has a good balance between fitting the data well and generalizing to new data.
+Both overfitting and underfitting can be addressed by using techniques such as *regularization*, *feature selection*, and *early stopping*, as well as by increasing the size of the training set or using a more complex model with more parameters.
+The goal is to find a model that has a good balance between fitting the data well and generalizing to new data:

-*Note: **Regularization** adds a penalty term to the loss function that the model is trying to minimize, which discourages the model from assigning too much importance to any one feature. **Early stopping** involves monitoring the performance of the model on a validation set during the training process and stopping the training when the performance on the validation set stops improving or starts to deteriorate.
-The idea behind early stopping is to strike a balance between training the model long enough to capture the underlying patterns in the data, but not so long that it starts to fit the noise in the data. **Feature selection** is the process of selecting a subset of the most relevant and informative features from the dataset to use in building a machine learning model.
-It is a crucial step in the modeling process as it can significantly impact the model's performance, reduce the risk of overfitting, and increase interpretability.*
+**-Regularization** adds a penalty term to the *loss function* that the model is trying to minimize, which discourages the model from assigning too much importance to any one feature.
+**-Early stopping** involves monitoring the performance of the model on a validation set during the training process and stopping the training when the performance on the validation set stops improving or starts to deteriorate.
+The idea behind early stopping is to strike a balance between training the model long enough to capture the underlying patterns in the data, but not so long that it starts to fit the noise in the data.
+**-Feature selection** is the process of selecting a subset of the most relevant and informative features from the dataset to use in building a machine learning model.
+It is a crucial step in the modeling process as it can significantly impact the model's performance, reduce the risk of overfitting, and increase interpretability.

 #### **Cross-validation**